cucumber/common/cucumber-expressions/README.md

 Cucumber Expressions are simple patterns for matching Step Definitions with Gherkin steps.

+(See the [implementations](IMPLEMENTATIONS.md) list to see if Cucumber Expressions are what Cucumber implentations support Cucumber Expressions).

-Cucumber Expressions are an alternative to [Regular Expressions](https://en.wikipedia.org/wiki/Regular_expression) which is easier to read and write for humans.
+Cucumber Expressions are an alternative to [Regular Expressions](https://en.wikipedia.org/wiki/Regular_expression) that are easier to read and write for humans.

 This is an example of a Cucumber Expression with a single argument `{n}`: